5 Foods That Can Cause Pimples and Oily skin

 1. Red Meat

-Red meat including lamb, bacon, and sausages often contain saturated fat, which can increase inflammation in the body.
+Red meat is one of the top foods that causes pimples and oily skin.
+Lamb, bacon, and sausages often contain saturated fat which can increase inflammation in the body.
 If you frequently consume red meat, this extra bit of inflammation can trigger additional oil production and make your skin oilier.

 2. Refined Carbohydrate